fgindraud/hawkes/Readme.md

 	chr1 78 102
 	chr2 0 34
 This program requires all points of a region to be in sequence (no interleaving of regions).
-Regions missing in some of the processes will be cosidered to be empty regions.
+Regions missing in some of the processes will be considered empty.
+A ratio of missing regions is printed; if too high, this may indicate a mismatch between region names accross processes.

 See the BRP18 paper for the global model.
 See the pdf documentation in `doc/shapes` for computation details.